The Past and Future Collided as Custom Builders and Artists Under Age 36 Displayed their Creations in this FREE Exhibit Curated by Michael Lichter

 MEET THE ARTISTS

-In addition to the custom motorcycles on display, you’ll have the opportunity to take in complementary 2-dimensional art hanging throughout the hall alongside each motorcycle.
+In addition to the custom motorcycles on display, complementary 2-dimensional art hung throughout the hall alongside each motorcycle.

 Alex Hamilton, Prescott Valley, AZ/ Biltwell Hemet Painting